 Woodruff was economical in his excellence and threw only 74 pitches over the first six innings.
 He threw 73 strikes out of 103 pitches total and walked two before he was pulled for Angel Perdomo.

 Both pitchers were absolutely dealing against lineups without the other’s top slugger: Bryce Harper didn’t start for Philadelphia for the fourth straight game because of a sore left wrist and Milwaukee’s Christian Yelich went on the injured list this week with a back injury.

 Brewers: Head to Florida for a three-game set with the Marlins.
-The Brewers send LHP Brent Suter (2-1, 2.70 ERA) to the mount while the Marlins use LHP Trevor Rogers (3-2, 1.91 ERA).
+The Brewers have not named a starter while the Marlins use LHP Trevor Rogers (3-2, 1.91 ERA).

 Phillies: Start the road trip in Atlanta for a three-game series.
 The Phillies send RHP Zach Eflin (1-1, 3.49 ERA) to the mound while the Braves starter is TBD.